HowardLuo49/HowardLuo49/README.md

 Hey there, I’m Howard Luo,

-An ambitious computer science and mathematics major at Rutgers University.
+A computer science and mathematics major at Rutgers University.
 Check out what I have!

 Contact Me Here
 howardluo49@gmail.com